About Laney Slator Rickman (April 15, 1952 - August 26, 2017)

 Laney Rickman Blue-throated Macaw Reserve, Bolivia

-In August 2018, the nesting area for the largest known group of breeding Blue-throated Macaws became protected and was renamed the Laney Rickman Blue-throated Macaw Reserve, thanks to a land purchase made by Asociación Armonía in a joint effort with American Bird Conservancy (ABC), the International Conservation Fund of Canada, IUCN Netherlands, and the World Land Trust.
+In August 2018, the nesting area for the largest known group of breeding Blue-throated Macaws, formerly the Esperancita cattle ranch, became protected and was renamed the Laney Rickman Blue-throated Macaw Reserve, thanks to a land purchase made by Asociación Armonía in a joint effort with American Bird Conservancy (ABC), the International Conservation Fund of Canada, IUCN Netherlands, and the World Land Trust.

-The reserve spans 1680 acres of savanna and tropical forest and protects the southern sub-population of Blue-throated Macaw.
-Of the 76 Blue-throated Macaw chicks that had fledged from the nest boxes PRIOR to the dedication of the Laney Rickman Reserve, 55 had fledged from nest boxes on this reserve property, formerly the Esperancita cattle ranch.
-As of the 2020 - 2021 breeding season, 105 Blue-throated Macaw chicks have fledged from the nest boxes.
+The reserve spans 6,050 acres of savanna and tropical forest and protects the southern sub-population of the critically endangered Blue-throated Macaw.
+As of the 2021 - 2022 breeding season, 113 Blue-throated Macaw chicks have fledged from the nest boxes.
 By protecting the Blue-throated Macaw, countless other species in the ecosystem are protected as well.
-The reserve is also home to and protects diverse wildlife, including Giant Anteaters, Crab-eating Foxes, and other birds such as the White Monjita and Red-bilked Scythebill.
+The reserve is also home to and protects diverse wildlife, including Giant Anteaters, Crab-eating Foxes, and other birds such as the White Monjita and Red-billed Scythebill.

-In his summary of successful conservation efforts for the year 2018, ABC President Michael Parr deemed the purchase of this reserve as “one of the 10 greatest conservation wins for birds."
-For more information about the Laney Rickman Reserve, click here.
+American Bird Conservancy President Michael Parr, in his summary of successful conservation efforts for the year 2018, deemed the purchase of this reserve as “one of the 10 greatest conservation wins for birds."